What is Cachet?

 StatusGator has three different pricing plans: Free, Business, and Education.

-As the name suggests, the Free plan gives you access to only one status page per user.
+As the name suggests, the free plan gives you access to only one status page per user.
 You can monitor three services simultaneously.
 This free option might work for solopreneurs and enthusiasts.

 Under the Education Plan, you have the following price offers: